-We do this through a prayerful, organic and systematic presentation of the Catholic Faith, contained both in Sacred Scripture and Sacred Tradition (CCC 80-82).
-This occurs in a setting that takes advantage of all the facets of effective adult learning: small group dynamics, independent study, personal application, and engaging lectures.
+The mission of the Denver Catholic Catechetical School is to place people in contact and communion with the Person of Christ, who alone leads us to the heart of the Father in the Spirit – in essence, making and maturing disciples.
+We do this through a prayerful, organic, and systematic presentation of the Catholic Faith, contained both in Sacred Scripture and Sacred Tradition (Catechism of the Catholic Church 80-82).
+This occurs in a setting that takes advantage of all the facets of effective adult learning: engaging lectures, small group dynamics, independent study, and personal application.

 The Catechetical School offers a two-year (four semester) study of the Catechism of the Catholic Church entitled, “The Ladder of Ascent.”
 (This course was previously known as “Pillars.”)
 Under the guidance of an experienced and talented instructor, students make an in-depth study of the four areas of the Catechism: